ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

-10. Draw a graph of odds to probabilities, mapping the entire range of probabilities to their respective odds.
+Q. Draw a graph of odds to probabilities, mapping the entire range of probabilities to their respective odds.

 <details><summary><b>Answer</b></summary>